-The Virtual Classroom of Dr. Chad Foster
+Dr. Chad Yeshayahu Foster

 This course is about the greatest story ever told!
 The course will be a Hebraic roots commentary using a narrative approach to the four Gospels, following the life and teachings of Jesus of Nazareth from his birth to his ascension.
-We will read the Gospel story in its historical and original Jewish context; unravel the difficult words and parables of the Master from
+We will read the Gospel story in its historical and original Jewish context; unravel the difficult words and parables of the Master from Nazareth; study rabbinic parallels to the Gospel teachings; and discover the true Gospel message and call to discipleship.

 For the most part, we will do a passage by passage study through the story of the Messiah in one continuous Gospel narrative, which will also be keyed to the Torah and prophetic writings.